Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 9         valuePaid , block.timestamp);
 10 }
 ```
 The KoET contract is very simple.
 The person bidding to be the King pays the current King an amount in ethers.
 The current king profits from the difference of the price he paid to the king before him and the price others pay to be his successor.
-Now if we look at line 4 and line 7 above the vulnerability becomes apparent.
+Now if we look at line 4 and line 7 above, the vulnerability becomes apparent.
 We are executing line 7 and dethroning the current king without checking if line 4 threw an exception.
 And once we crown the new king the behavior becomes irreversible.
 The exact reason for the exception varies from case to case but the basic gist is that the contracts do not exhibit proper defensive programming strategies while dealing with Exceptions.

 * **Reentrance Vulnerabilities**

 And finally we are here to talk about Reentrance Vulnerabilities.
-As long as you haven't been living under a rock for the past couple of years, you would have heard of the [DAO exploit](https://blog.ethereum.org/2016/06/17/critical-update-re-dao-vulnerability/) which happenned on 17th July, 2016 and robbed the DAO platform, hosted on top of Ethereum, of 60 million dollars!
+As long as you haven't been living under a rock for the past couple of years, you would have heard of the [DAO exploit](https://blog.ethereum.org/2016/06/17/critical-update-re-dao-vulnerability/) which happened on 17th July, 2016 and robbed the DAO platform, hosted on top of Ethereum, of 60 million dollars!
 The DAO attack is a classic example of exploiting the reentrance vulnerabilities prevalent in the semantics of smart contracts.
 Let us take some time to study it:

 ```javascript
 1 contract SendBalance {